Localize your Hotel & Hospitality Brand: Now is the right time!

-Simply put, the goal of localization is to make content or products appear as though they have been created especially for a specific audience, even when they haven’t and you have simply made them for your own language and market.
+What is localization?Simply put, the goal of localization is to make content or products appear as though they have been created especially for a specific audience, even when they haven’t and you have simply made them for your own language and market.

-For example, dates and addresses might need to be formatted, while a website may have to be adjusted according to a particular country’s typical viewing preferences and video clips are going to require fresh voiceovers.
+Whether it’s a website, a ‘Contact Us’, or a “Make a Reservation” form, localization will help to prevent it from looking like a translated page by eliminating errors and adjusting for the desired language and culture.For example, dates and addresses might need to be formatted, while a website may have to be adjusted according to a particular country’s typical viewing preferences and video clips are going to require fresh voiceovers.

 Things to consider when you need to localize a project:

 1. Have markets in mindBefore you start, it’s essential to think about where your products are likely to be sent and seen.
-Are you targeting travellers in Asia, Latin America or Europe?
+Are you targeting travellers in Japan, Korea, China or Europe?
 Consider everywhere you will want your material viewed and then decide what you will need to localize – and into how many different languages.

+2. Think about all your brand touch-pointsIt isn’t just the basics of a project that will need to be localized – it’s every touch point when a customer has the potential to interact with your business.
 To use the example of a hotel website again, the introductory text must be translated, but then the booking forms will also have to be localized for when they have clicked through.
 And don’t forget things like follow-up emails, as receiving one in the wrong language could leave your customers confused and frustrated as they attempt to discover what it was about.

+3. Consider getting language specialists inAlthough you may know someone at your company who speaks a few phrases in another language, remember it’s not the same as being a native speaker and there are likely to be mistakes if you rely on this type of translation.
 The more apps and items to translate there are, the more complicated it gets too – don’t forget that complex terminology will have to be incorporated in a glossary before translation proper.
 That’s why it’s best to avoid the DIY approach and outsource localization to a specialist team of professional translators and editors who work with multiple languages and can also carry out quality assurance.